switchtwitch12345/decentralized-notes-storage/README.md

 # Notes Storage DApp

 A decentralized application (dApp) built using Ethereum blockchain technology.
-This project utilizes **Truffle** for smart contract management and **React** for the frontend.
+This project utilizes **Truffle** for smart contract management, **React** for the frontend, and **Bootstrap** for styling.

 ---

 ## Features

-- Store and retrieve notes securely on the blockchain.
+- Store, retrieve, edit, and delete notes securely on the blockchain.
 - Connects to Ethereum wallet (e.g., MetaMask) for account management.
-- Responsive and user-friendly interface.
+- Responsive and user-friendly interface built with **Bootstrap**.

 ---